 #5) Paper And Pen/Pencil

 Call me old-fashioned but I still believe in the power of the written word (literally ‘written’).

 Reaching for a paper and pen to scribble an outline to a problem or draw a system’s architecture or calculate something or make a list or simply to doodle during a meeting, this hands-down is number 1 most needed tool.

 It is most organic to who we are as people and individuals.

 I still reach out for a paper and a pen when I get asked a question, even in an interview.
 It is easier to explain while drawing/writing than it is to paint a picture only through words.

 But, if you would rather have a soft document and not fuss with physical objects, Notepad might be your best friend.
-Check out the latest in the notepad world at this page.
+Check out the latest in the notepad world on this page.

 TextPad is similar to notepad but comes with additional text editing capabilities- so that is an option too.